 How can this happen?

-Sometimes the creditor simply didn’t get the message, and didn’t know of the discharge in your bankruptcy.
+Sometimes the creditor simply didn’t get the message and didn’t know of the discharge in your bankruptcy.
 Generally, in these instances, as soon as learning of such, they’ll dismiss the new case against you immediately, and apologize.

-Other times, they are just plain wrong, and very ill advised for not following the law, and it can cost them dearly.
+Other times, they are just plain wrong and very ill-advised for not following the law, and it can cost them dearly.
 Recently, the Court sanctioned a collections attorney in the United States Bankruptcy Court for the Eastern District of Missouri for continuing to sue a debtor here in St. Charles County over a debt that had been discharged 2 years prior in the Federal Bankruptcy Court.
-The Federal Judge in St. Louis called the violation the second most egregious violation he had seen during his time of the bench.
+The Federal Judge in St. Louis called the violation the second most egregious violation he had seen during his time on the bench.
 The collections attorney had ignored numerous notices/warnings from both the debtor, and the debtor’s attorney, both written and verbal, as well as filed documents in the underlying state lawsuit, and continued to institute the illegal lawsuit in clear violation of the discharge injunction under the federal bankruptcy law.

 Bottom line: If you are being sued following a bankruptcy on debt that existed before the bankruptcy was filed, more than likely the suit is wrongful.
-It may be an honest mistake that a simple phone call can resolve, and it may be clearly illegal in which case you should put that bully in it’s place.
+It may be an honest mistake that a simple phone call can resolve, and it may be illegal in which case you should put that bully in its place.
 Consult a bankruptcy attorney today to learn your options.

 By: Guss Markwell